NimeshaPrasadini/To-Do-List-Application/README.md

 # To-Do-List-Application
-To Do List - ASP.NET Core MVC
+To Do List - ASP.NET MVC